-Hatton is a Gloucestershire girl, born and bred in Coleford, who followed her dreams of performing on stage all the way from the Forest.
-From the age of three, she trained at the Jane Jarrett School of Dance and discovered a love of acting through school productions, such as a sixth form production of Grease where she played the lead role of ‘Sandy’.
-As part of the Forest Theatre Musical School, she performed in Anything Goes (Hope Harcourt) and Daisy Pulls It Off (Trixie Martin) before leaving for University.
-She returned however, to play ‘Eliza Doolittle’ in My Fair Lady.
-After gaining her degree from Loughborough University, she enrolled on a one-year Musical Theatre course at the London School of Musical Theatre where she graduated with a Distinction in 2007.
-During her time there, she appeared in productions of Twelfth Night (Olivia) and When Midnight Strikes (Twyla) and work-shopped the musicals Les Miserables (Fantine) and Evita (Ensemble).
+Hatton was born and bred in Coleford, Gloucestershire, where from the age of three, she trained at the Jane Jarrett School of Dance.
+She discovered a love of acting through am-dram performances, which included playing the lead role of Sandy in a sixth form production of the musical Grease, as well as the roles of Hope Harcourt in Anything Goes and Trixie Martin in Daisy Pulls It Off as part of the Forest Theatre Musical School.
+After gaining her degree from Loughborough University, she enrolled on an intensive one-year Musical Theatre course at the London School of Musical Theatre (LSMT) and graduated with a Distinction in 2007.
+Her credits whilst training include Olivia in Twelfth Night and Twyla in When Midnight Strikes.

 Hatton almost gave up on a career on the stage at one point, staying away from theatre for six months.
 It was seeing We Will Rock You that made her realise she wasn’t ready to surrender just yet and many would agree it is a very good thing she didn’t.
-In a 2010 review of Dreamboats and Petticoats, Whatsonstage.com described her as ‘engaging’ and went on to deliver her high praise indeed.
-The following quote appears at one point:
+One can only hope that her current role in Wicked is the first of many more West End leading lady roles to come.

 Saturday 8th August 2015